preethi9510/test/README.md

 |**Description**|find not account deletion strings (not-ad) for an apk or a website using natural language processing
 |		|
 |**Options**	|\<apkfile\>
-|		|An apk file
+|		|&nbsp;&nbsp;&nbsp;&nbsp;An apk file
 |		|\<website\>
-|		|A website which is downloaded as a webpage complete from google chrome
+|		|&nbsp;&nbsp;&nbsp;&nbsp;A website which is downloaded as a webpage complete from google chrome
-|		|if not-ad is found, the script will save it in not_ad_strings.txt for an equivalent apk or website in output directory.
+|		|If not-ad is found, the script will save it in not_ad_strings.txt for an equivalent apk or website in output directory.
 Otherwise, it will output nothing
 |**Dependencies**|grep
 |		|sed
 |		|xargs